2012 Florida State Seminoles football team: ACC Championship Game: Georgia Tech

-Florida State Leads Series: 12 – 9 – 1

-Pregame Line: FSU −14

 By virtue of winning the Atlantic Division, Florida State clinched a spot in the ACC Championship Game and played for the conference title in Charlotte.
 This is the Seminoles' third appearance in the conference championship game and their fourth division title.
 They have won the division title twice in the last three years.
 Florida State has a 1–1 record in this game.

 Florida State faced the Coastal Division champion, the Georgia Tech Yellow Jackets.
 Georgia Tech was named champions of the Coastal Division due to Miami self imposing a post-season ban and North Carolina being under NCAA sanctions making both teams ineligible.
 These two teams last met during the 2009 season.
 In that meeting, the Yellow Jackets won 49–44 in Tallahassee.
 Georgia Tech has won two straight in the series, but Florida State has won eight of the last ten.

 Florida State captured the ACC title with a 21–15 win over Georgia Tech.
 Florida State built up an early lead and never relinquished it.
 The Seminoles forced Georgia Tech to punt on the first possession of the game and then went on to score on their own first possession with a 3-yard touchdown run from Devonta Freeman.
 This was followed by a 16-yard touchdown run from James Wilder, Jr. in the second quarter.
 Georgia Tech put their first points on the board with a 27-yard field goal from Chris Turner to cut the Seminoles lead to eleven.
 Florida State scored again courtesy of another 1-yard touchdown run from James Wilder, Jr. Before halftime, Georgia Tech kicked a 47-yard field goal to give the Yellow Jackets three more points.
 The Seminoles went into the half with a 21–6 lead.